Compass 2020: Now postponed

 Complete the online form to apply.

-Remote NT delegates are invited to apply for a bursary to cover their travel costs to attend Compass.
 Delegates must apply for the bursary before undertaking the educational activities (including travel) that they would like to claim.
 Activities undertaken prior to an application approval are not eligible for payment.

 For more information about the conference, please contact: